sait-wbdv/winter-2023/src/lib/content/assessments/cpnt-201/achievements-1.md

 To receive marks you must:

-1. Pick at least 1 repo where you resolved merge conflicts (starting on october 6th and it cannot be your CPNT-201-A3 repo)
+1. Pick at least 1 repo where you resolved merge conflicts
 2. Resolve 5 merge conflicts following the instructions from class and assignment 3.
 3. In Brightspace submit links to all the merge conflicts commits along with a brief description of the commit.
 4. Submit a link to your repo